-#firstworldproblems is when you’re inundated with too many choices for Spanish dining thanks to the recent influx of new restaurants.
+You don't have to go far (or to Spain) if you want some excellent tapas, paella, Jamon croquetas, grilled octopus and gazpacho. #firstworldproblems is when you’re inundated with too many choices for Spanish dining thanks to the recent influx of new restaurants in recent years.
 Luckily for you, we’ve done the hard work to shortlist the best places worth spending your dough on.

 This corner restaurant's achingly hip fittings are well-matched by chef Carlos Montobbio's modernist Spanish plates.
 They're tremendous fun: think crispy potato "gratin" towering in a pool of organic yolk and burnt onion sauce, pickled beetroot with horseradish ice cream and sangria sorbet on cone.
 Dinner can burn a pretty hole in your wallet, but lunch ($38 for four courses) offers an affordable opportunity to survey the menu.

 TRY Esquina's Spanish Omelette ($6).
 It's as trippy as tapas get.
 The traditional Spanish omelette is blitzed till creamy, then griddled blini-style and served on a sourdough crisp.